OfirGiladBGU/PipeForge3D/README.md

-# Pipes3DGenerator
+# Pipe Forge 3D

 ## Description

-This project is a Python 3D pipes generator for industrial applications. \
+This project is a Python tool for generation and construction of 3D pipes for industrial applications. \
-The script generates random graphs that can be converted into 3D models and point clouds of pipes, using the available kit of connection types meshes.
+The tool allows to **forge** 3D mesh models and point clouds of pipes, from graphs of pipe connections, from both generated random graphs and given graphs in designated `json` format, by using the available kit of connection types meshes.

 ## Getting Started